ninech/reception-old/README.md

 ## About

 This project uses docker-gen to query docker for any docker-compose projects that are running.
 For every container of those projects that exposes a port (i.e. there's an `ports:` line in your `docker-compose.yml`) it creates an entry on the overview page and a virtual host in nginx.
 We configure dnsmasq to make sure that '_anything_.docker' resolves to *localhost*.
-Therefore you get nice links like *yourcontainer.docker* that resolve to your container.
+Therefore, you get nice links like *yourcontainer.docker* that resolves to your container.
 Even as you fire up and shut down new docker-compose projects, docker-gen will update the entry page and the vhost configuration.

 ## Installation